odoo/documentation/point_of_sale/belgian_fdm/setup.rst

 known as a **blackbox**).
 This device works together with the POS application and logs certain transactions.
-On top of that, the used POS application must also be certified by the government and must adhere to strict standards specified by them. `Odoo 9 (Enterprise Edition) is a certified application
+On top of that, the used POS application must also be certified by the government and must adhere to strict standards specified by them. `Twenty20 9 (Enterprise Edition) is a certified application
 <http://www.systemedecaisseenregistreuse.be/systemes-certifies>`_.
 More
 information concerning the Fiscal Data Module can be found on `the